PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/variable-properties.rst

 Name property
 `````````````

 Is the name of the variable generated to reference the object.
 When an object is created.
-This name is also used in the |OutlineView|_ as label of the object.
+This name is also used in the |OutlineView|_ as the label of the object.

 By default, this property gets the name of the file (like an image file) used to create the object.